stackrox/stackrox-mcp/README.md

 ./stackrox-mcp
 ```

+The server will start on `http://localhost:8080` by default.
+See the [Testing the MCP Server](#testing-the-mcp-server) section for instructions on connecting with Claude Code.

 ## Configuration

 The StackRox MCP server supports configuration through both YAML files and environment variables.
 Environment variables take precedence over YAML configuration.